awslabs/git-secrets/README.rst

 You could place the above contents into ``~/.git-secrets`` to ensure that none of your git commits contain your access keys, and you could still define per-project patterns by placing a file in the ``.git-secrets`` file of your repo.

-Note: the secret key pattern checks to see if it is assigned to a value.
+Note: in order to limit the number of false positives, the secret key pattern checks to see if it is assigned to a value.

 .. warning::